arpanrec/terraform-cloud-management/README.md

 ### @ Backend

-Make sure the backend is organization (arpanrec) and workspace (terraform-cloud-management) is already created.
+Prerequisite: Make sure the backend is organization (arpanrec) and workspace (terraform-cloud-management) is already created.

 Current backend is stored at `./backend_config.tf`